1. What support is available at BSB for children with Special Education Needs (SEN) and/or social- emotional needs?

 The Primary SENCo is Veronica Neresoff.
 She can be contacted at firstname.lastname@example.org

-The Secondary SENCo is Rebecca Taylor.
+The Secondary SENCo is Rebecca Maize.
 She can be contacted at email@example.com

 The Counsellor supports children’s needs when they are going through a difficult time which may be emotional, social or behavioural.
 For children it can be difficult to talk about their problems with their family, teachers or friends and they might prefer to talk to someone with whom they have a more distant relationship.
 The counsellor gives students the chance to share their feelings in a safe and non-judgemental environment.
 By using different therapy, such as play and art therapy, the feelings of the child can be explored.